 I enjoy having to juggle a number of systems at once so keeping an eye on my meter during combat makes me feel more engaged.
 The heat system also encourages you to come up with creative ways to maximize your distance by incorporating jumps and dashes into your movement and flying past bodies of water to cool off your suit.

 Each of the game’s four classes feels distinct and plays drastically different than one another.
 The Colossus is slow and tanky, the Storm is frail and can stay in the air forever, the Ranger is extremely versatile, and the Interceptor is quick and deadly.
 They each fulfill a unique role in battle and add a lot of replayability to the game.

 Mission structure has little variation and usually boils down to killing waves of enemies while retrieving a magical orb or cube and delivering it to a specific location.
 Anthem tries to add a level of challenge by disabling flight when holding certain items, however all this really does is temporarily remove access to one of the game’s best mechanics.
-Missions are relatively short, which works in the game’s favor by preventing objectives from becoming too repetitive.
+Missions are relatively short, which works in the game’s favor by avoiding objectives from becoming too repetitive.

 Where Anthem excels is in its Strongholds, which are lengthier “mini-raid” missions that have you and your team infiltrating a large area, culminating in a big boss battle.
 These offer a lot more challenges than regular missions and reward you with better loot.
 Unfortunately, as of now the game only features three different Strongholds, which makes taking them on feel repetitive far too quickly.

 Like many other parts of the game, Anthem’s combat mechanics are a matter of taste.
 Even though the game’s commonly referred to as a “looter shooter,” it greatly emphasizes abilities over gunplay.
 As a result, most abilities, including your Ultimate, are on relatively short cooldowns, which can be reduced even further through weapons, components, and support gear.
 Having frequent access to each javelin’s unique pool of abilities makes battles feel epic and encourages you to perform combos with your teammates.